 Notecard Requests & Responses

 The Notecard was designed with simplicity and ease of use as a fundamental goal.
 As such, the Notecard API exclusively consists of JSON requests to the Notecard and JSON responses from the Notecard.
-Notecard requests should be valid JSON.
+Notecard requests must be valid JSON.
 The argument list will vary by request type and usage.

 {